vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 {% endhighlight %}
 </pre>

-With this small script we can process the lastfm test dataset and convert it to a Vespa feed file:
+With this small script we can process the lastfm test dataset and convert it a format which Vespa can understand.
+See [Vespa document json format](../reference/document-json-format.html).

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>